 4. Chole Masala – Spicy Chickpea Curry

 Often served on train station platforms, at work, in school canteens, restaurants, and at other festive events, Chole Masala is perhaps India’s most popular vegetarian meal.
-This zesty stew pairs beautifully with rice or Indian flatbreads such as Roti, Naan.
+This zesty stew pairs beautifully with rice or Indian flatbreads such as Roti and Naan.

 The primary ingredient of this Northern Indian original is Chole (or Chana).
 It is larger than conventional chickpeas and has a more pungent flavor when cooked.

-Due to the dish’s growing popularity and its vegan status, high protein content, Chole Masala has achieved global fame, and many regional variations exist, such as the delectable Pakistani dish known as Aloo Chole.
+Due to the dish’s growing popularity and its vegan status with high protein content, Chole Masala has achieved global fame in Desi cuisine.
+As a result, many regional variations exist, such as the delectable Pakistani dish known as Aloo Chole.

 Chole (Chana) Masala pairs beautifully with rice and Indian flatbreads.